Montmorency Falls is a spectacular waterfall in Quebec City.

 Base of Montmorency Falls

-Staircases Below the Falls
+Staircases Beside the Falls

 When you reach the base of the falls, there are some staircases directly to your right that lead up the side of the cliffs for additional views.
 There were several little gazebos on the way up that provided excellent viewpoints.
-We walked up to the first one for a fantastic look at Montmorency Falls.
+We walked up to the first one for a fantastic look at Montmorency Falls Quebec.
 While we weren’t feeling especially lazy, we didn’t feel that it was necessary to climb up to the upper gazebos.
 They likely didn’t offer a vastly different view, but I could see that it would be useful if there were a lot of people gathering at the waterfall.
-Climbing up to that top gazebo would be a great way of escaping the crowd.
-I would definitely recommend hiking up to at least the first hut as we saw a lovely rainbow at the base of the falls that wasn’t visible when we stood at the very bottom.
+Climbing up to that top gazebo would be a great way of escaping the crowds.
+I definitely recommend hiking up to at least the first hut as we saw a lovely rainbow at the base of the falls that wasn’t visible when we stood at the very bottom.

 Suspension Bridge Above the Falls